scottish-pl-institute/spls/meetings/2024/july/index.md

 This edition of SPLS will be hybrid and is organised by the the [School of Informatics](https://informatics.ed.ac.uk/) at [University of Edinburgh](https://www.ed.ac.uk).

 We will be physically located in **40 George Square, room ~~LG.09~~ LG.11** at the University of Edinburgh.
-To reach LG.11 from the main entrance, either walk down the stairs or take the elevator.
+To reach LG.11, please take the Windmill lane entrance, see the pin [here](https://www.openstreetmap.org/?mlat=55.94335&mlon=-3.18634#map=19/55.94335/-3.18634).
 Accessibility information is [available here](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/40-george-square-lower-ground-teaching-hub).

 For online participants, we have sent a Zoom link via the SPLS mailing list and on the SPLS Zulip.

 We kindly acknowledge the continuing sponsorship of the [Scottish Informatics and Computer Science Alliance (SICSA)](https://sicsa.ac.uk).
+We would also like to thank the [Effect Handler Oriented Programming project](https://effect-handlers.org/) (grant MR/T043830/1) for support.

 <div class="header">
       <a href="https://www.sicsa.ac.uk/"><img class="logo" src="../../../assets/images/sicsalogo-small.png" alt="SICSA Logo"></a>